Masub27/Intro/Study_Discussion_SS25_.md

 __Need for improvement__

 * I am finding it interesting at first place.
-But only thing that is really difficult for sitting so long in front of laptops and attend session for 3 hours I think some practical work should also be included in that
+But only thing that is really difficult for sitting so long in front of laptops and attend session for 3 hours I think some practical work should also be included in that.
-* Please make your online platform more user friendly and if posssible please provide a short demo mp4 file for lsf and eLearning
+* Please make your online platform more user friendly and if posssible please provide a short demo mp4 file for lsf and eLearning.
-* Please provide recorded lectures sometime students are not able to attend classes due to technical issues and so on
+* Please provide recorded lectures sometime students are not able to attend classes due to technical issues and so on.
-* Recorded seminars and corresponding materials or resourses
+* Recorded seminars and corresponding materials or resourses.
 * Technical Management
 * Website should be user friendly.
 * Improving the quality of teaching, organising and structuring the course and its curriculum is very important, especially when it is a paid course.
 We expect that it should be maintained the standard to save the money, time and effort of the people who are involved.
-* Enhancement the option of more reviewing and uploading assignment and other material from 2 time to at-least 4
+* Enhancement the option of more reviewing and uploading assignment and other material from 2 time to at-least 4.

 __Positive experiences__

-* As per my knowledge it up to date
+* As per my knowledge it up to date.
-* Familier with european teaching and training
+* Familier with european teaching and training.
 * Everything is good
 * I am in my first semester, so everything is going great.
-* I am very glad to take admission in ovgu(ITVET)
+* I am very glad to take admission in ovgu(ITVET).
 * Everything is good
-* It's a great experience to involve in Itvet and the OvGU has provided the best opportunity for students
+* It's a great experience to involve in Itvet and the OvGU has provided the best opportunity for students.
 * Its very much helpfull in aquring the vocational and management skills
 * Untill now i think everything is going good.
 * Overall, the course is fascinating and keeps me engaged from start to finish.
-* Satisfied with overall management and staff
+* Satisfied with overall management and staff.
 * Thanks
 * Thank you
 * Thank you for support and guidance
-* The course is good enough to study and complete
+* The course is good enough to study and complete.
 * There's alot to learn and making myself prepared for upcoming challenges.

 # 3. Examination system

-* Examinations enable a meaningful review of the qualification goals achieved
+* Examinations enable a meaningful review of the qualification goals achieved.

 * I request that to please update the credits in the grade card by professors up to date, it will help students to know their study status.
 Because nowadays, students are not getting proper part-time jobs.
 * Timely announcement of results